angelakristo/SeqAnalyst/README.md

 # SeqAnalyst

+**Status:** In active development.

-SeqAnalyst is an educational bioinformatics web application for analyzing DNA sequences.
+SeqAnalyst is a bioinformatics web application for analyzing DNA sequences, designed as an educational tool that walks users through the central dogma of molecular biology: **DNA → RNA → Codons → Protein**.

-The app helps users understand the basic biological process:

-DNA → RNA → Codons → Protein

 It is built as a beginner-friendly sequence analysis tool, with plans to grow into a personal bioinformatics notebook.